 What is the longest verse in the Bible?

-There are different verses that could be considered the longest verse in the Bible based on word count, and this depends on which language you look at as the measure.
+The dreaded “trick” question—we’ve all fallen for it at one time or another.
+Some might consider questions about Bible verse/chapter length to be trick questions.
+That’s because different verses could be considered the longest verse in the Bible based on word count, and this depends on which language you look at as the measure.
 The Bible has been translated from Hebrew and Greek into other languages, and the word counts are not the same from one language to the next.
 Some languages, like English, have multiple translations of the Bible available.
 Again, the word count is not consistent among these versions.
 If we look at the original languages, the longest verse in the Bible is Revelation 20:4.
 Once translated into English, the longest verse in the Bible is Esther 8:9.
-In the original languages, Revelation 20:4 has 58 words, while Esther 8:9 has only 43.
+In the original languages, Revelation 20:4 has fifty-eight words, while Esther 8:9 has only forty-three.

 The other longest verses in the Bible can vary based on the translation being used as a measure.